 Sacramento, CA 95814.]

-Click this ink to register: In-person Attendees’ Guestlist
+Click this link to register: In-person Attendees’ Guestlist

 Join us to celebrate California’s energy leadership at the California Energy Commission’s (CEC) 50th Anniversary Symposium.
 For five decades, the CEC has been a driving force in shaping a vision of a clean energy future for all, setting the standard on efficiency, research, innovation, and renewables.
 The public is invited to attend the 50th Anniversary Symposium on Friday, September 19, 2025, from 9:00 a.m. to 3:00 p.m. at the California Natural Resources Agency (CNRA) in Sacramento.